 In other cases, the property may have been caught up in the robo-signing scandal (learn about the robosigning scandal) and the foreclosure cannot be completed.
 Or there may be other reasons that the lender simply doesn’t follow through with the foreclosure, such as they already have too much inventory, the costs of foreclosing do not justify completing the foreclosure, or in some cases, maybe the paperwork was simply lost.

-One recent report indicates there are at least than 300,000 zombie properties in the U.S., though the actual number is probably considerably higher since the company that produced the report (RealtyTrac) used a conservative methodology in coming up with its data.
+One report previously indicated that at one point there were at least than 300,000 zombie properties in the U.S., though the actual number may have been considerably higher since the company that produced the report (RealtyTrac) used a conservative methodology in coming up with its data.
 As of mid-2014, that number has purportedly dropped to around 141,000, but some states still have large numbers of zombie homes.

 According to RealtyTrac, the states with the highest numbers of zombie properties include Florida, Illinois, New York, and New Jersey.
 One reason that these states have a high number of zombie foreclosures is because of the long foreclosure process in those states.
 People tend to abandon their property when the process drags on and on.
 (To learn more about which states have lengthy foreclosure timelines and the factors that influence how long a foreclosure may take, see States With Long Foreclosure Timelines.)